How many children does your facility accommodate?

 Each of our homes’ licenses, W-9 form and other support documentation can be emailed and are available upon request.

 At admission, it is important to know if emergency clothing funds are available for the resident.
-We have a store and donations to compliment all our children's wardrobes, however, we may be limited by size, fashion type and condition available.
 We will need signed documentation or an email from the social worker authorizing emergency clothing funds before any emergency clothing can be purchased.
 When processing reimbursements all receipts will be scanned and emailed with the purchase authorization.

 Standard Board Rate (based off of # of nights in care)